EasternPA/mastodon-install/README.md

 {:start="4"}
 1. Look for `OK` and your password.
 SAVE THE PASSWORD.
-1. `RAILS_ENV=production bin/tootctl accounts modify admin2 --confirm`
+1. `RAILS_ENV=production bin/tootctl accounts modify admin2 --approve`
 1. Look for 'OK'

 ## Create your 'normal user' account